thachp/om-network/README.md

 # Open Market Network

-Open Market Network is a blockchain network for decentralization of e-commerce transactions; buying, selling, distribution of goods ands services.
+Open Market Network is a blockchain marketplace for decentralization of e-commerce transactions; buying, selling, distribution of goods ands services.

-Provide online marketplace for participants to buy and selling tangible products and services.
+* Transparent - Buying / Selling  transactions are publicly available.

-> Transparent - All transactions are available to everyone.
+* Anonymous Buyers - Buyers do not need to disclose their identify as such as first and last name.

-> Reward mechanism for high consumption.
-More consumption, more wealth get distributed for participants.
+* Reward innovations - Innovators are guaranteed 1% of every goods purchased in the network.
->
+* Reward consumerism - More consumption, more wealth for network participants.
-> Automate supply chain management and business processes
+* Automate supply chain management and business processes

 ### Wealth Distribution Problem